maayane/PhotoFit/README.md

 # PhotoFit
-Calculating the evolution in time of the effective radius and effective temperature from multiple-band photometric light-curves (assuming blackbody SEDs).
+This package allows you to calculate and visualize the evolution in time of the effective radius, temperature and luminosity of a supernova from multiple-bands photometric light-curves.

 THIS IS STILL UNDER CONSTRUCTION (Please wait for 7.01.2018 before installing anything)